LibrariesHacked/librarieshacked.github.io/_posts/2021-02-19-dont-be-afraid-of-data.md

   - Standards
 ---

-To start on a positive note, public library data is some of the most interesting public data that exists.
-Libraries have a around 4,000 branches across the UK and over 15,000 mobile library stops.
-Data such as catalogues, locations, hours, issues, footfall, is largely underused but with huge potential.
+To start on a positive note, public library data is some of the most interesting public data.
+Libraries have around 4,000 branches across the UK and over 15,000 mobile library stops.
+Data on catalogues, locations, hours, issues, footfall is largely underused, but with huge potential.

 ## Library accreditation

 Libraries Connected released an interim report on their [accreditation for libraries work](https://www.librariesconnected.org.uk/news/accreditation-libraries-update).
-This looks at how library services can be assessed in terms of quaity.
+This looks at how library services can be quality assessed.

-Library leadership normally tend towards positive news stories, but the primary emotion from the report seems to be one of caution, if not fear.
+Library leadership normally tend towards positivity, but the primary emotion from the report seems to be one of caution, if not fear.
 Worries about judgements, defensive over standards, and afraid of traditional data.
-The report is well-written: it accurately reflects the views from workshops, surveys, and meetings.
+The report is good: it accurately reflects the views from workshops, surveys, and meetings.

 What do I mean by 'traditional' library data?
 I'd say firstly the services available: the number and location of libraries and mobile library stops, PCs, library opening hours, library stock, digital services, lists of events.
 Then usage of those things: membership, library footfall, checkouts, renewals, digital service usage, PC bookings, enquiries, and event attendance.

-People often talk what libraries should measure and collect, but the data is already there.
-They're really talking about how hard they should look at the data they hold.
+People talk what libraries should measure and collect, but the data is already there.
+They're really talking about how hard to look at the data already held.
 Libraries tend to hold too much data, and not look at it enough.

 In the report, few of these datasets are mentioned at all, but when they are it is within a negative context: